-One further (the final) DfE/NHS England monitoring visit is scheduled for early November, and it is expected that at this meeting the action plan will be agreed as completed.

 The SEND Partnership Board has requested ongoing monitoring by the DfE/NHS England to ensure continuing improvement and embedding of the actions which will provide reassurance to stakeholders that the SEND Partnership Board is committed to sustained improvements and better experiences for families, children and young people with SEND.
-Political oversight will be maintained through regular CYP Scrutiny Panel reports.
+Political oversight will be maintained through regular CYP Scrutiny Panel reports. scheduled for early November and it is expected that at this meeting the action plan will be agreed as completed. requested ongoing monitoring by the DfE/NHS England to ensure continuing improvement and embedding of the actions which will provide reassurance to stakeholders that the SEND Partnership Board is committed to sustained improvements and better experiences for families, children and young people with SEND.
+Political oversight will be maintained through regular CYP